cloudblog004/fantasticfoodies/content/en/posts/1169-step-by-step-guide-to-make-perfect-quick-chicken-salad.md

 ##### Instructions to make Quick Chicken Salad:

 1. Shred pre-cooked chicken add to bowl.
 Combine all remaining ingredients and mix until well blended.
 Garnish by slicing 2 reserved eggs lengthwise and layer over the top.
-Sprinkle w/ green onions, &amp; cayenne/paprika.
+Sprinkle w/ green onions, & cayenne/paprika.
 Refrigerate 1 hour or until chilled.
 Serve w/ crackers, tortillas, or on sub roll.
 Enjoy!
 1. Ready to serve and ENJOY!

 While there, I helped my mom whip up a quick chicken salad one day for lunch.
 Jazz up leftover chicken or just satisfy a craving for chicken salad with one of these seven takes on the lunchtime staple.
 This Quick Mexican Chicken Salad comes together so fast, which makes it great for an easy lunch or even mid-afternoon snack.
 It&#39;s high in protein and packed with veggies (which of course means it&#39;s.
 Chicken salad is an easy and delicious.